FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

 Change 5:

-   - Existing API: void vApplicationIPNetworkEventHook( eIPCallbackEvent_t eNetworkEvent )
+   - Existing API: vApplicationIPNetworkEventHook
-   - New API: New argument “NetworkEndPoint_t * pxEndPoint” added
+   - New API: vApplicationIPNetworkEventHook_Multi
-      - void vApplicationIPNetworkEventHook_Multi( eIPCallbackEvent_t eNetworkEvent, struct xNetworkEndPoint * pxEndPoint )
       - New argument “struct xNetworkInterface * pxNetworkInterface” added.
       - ipconfigIPv4_BACKWARD_COMPATIBLE flag is used to differentiate between old API and new API.